CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 I’ve spoken with Andrew Meo of Rocket about the hidden PID control.
 He’s the guy responsible for the exterior design of the machines and says customers prefer the cleaner more classic look of no visible digital displays.

 Now, if you put a Rocket machine on your counter there’ll be, well, no mistaking it’s a Rocket.
-Andrew is all about the branding, from the adjustable feet which look like rocket engine nozzles to nameplate and logo badging front and back and the iconic R on the steam knob.
+Andrew is all about the branding, from the adjustable feet which look like rocket engine nozzles to nameplate and logo badging on the front and back, as well as the iconic R on the steam knob.
 And there’s more!
 You'll find the Rocket name on the portafilters and laser etched into a substantial tamper which comes with each machine.

 Onto steaming performance.
 All these machines use 2 hole steam tips mounted to cool touch internally insulated wands to prevent accidental burns.
 The hole size is a little larger than most with a diameter of 1.5mm.
 With the larger holes you get more steam power initially, but run the risk of it tailing off a bit when steaming large amounts of milk.
 In our testing that was not really an issue with enough power to froth milk for a couple medium size lattes at the same time.
 And, some users will appreciate more power initially when steaming small amounts of milk.